-Peter Antturi, a member of our Board of Directors, is a member of Teekay Corporation's Board of Directors and serves as an executive officer and director of Teekay Corporation's largest shareholder, Resolute Investments, Ltd. (or Resolute), as well as other subsidiaries and affiliates of Kattegat Limited, a parent company of Resolute.
+Peter Antturi, a member of our Board of Directors, is a member of Teekay Corporation's Board of Directors and serves as an executive officer and director of Resolute, as well as other subsidiaries and affiliates of Kattegat Limited.

 Because our executive officers are employees of Teekay Corporation subsidiaries other than us, their compensation (other than any awards under our long-term incentive plan) is set and paid by Teekay Corporation or such other applicable subsidiaries.
 Pursuant to an agreement with Teekay Corporation, we have agreed to reimburse Teekay Corporation or its applicable subsidiaries for time spent by our executive officers on our management matters.